openvswitch/ovs/INSTALL.Fedora.md

 only the in-tree Linux datapath or user-space datapath is needed.
 See [FAQ.md] for more information about the various Open vSwitch datapath options.

-In most cases only the `openvswitch` and (when using OVN) `openvswitch-ovn` RPMs will need to be installed.
+In most cases only the `openvswitch` RPM will need to be installed.
 The `python-openvswitch`, `openvswitch-test`, `openvswitch-devel`, and `openvswitch-debuginfo` RPMs are optional unless required for a specific purpose.

+The `openvswitch-ovn-*` packages are only needed when using OVN.

 See [rhel/README.RHEL] for additional usage and configuration information.